bright/new-www/_posts/2017-12-08-coremotion-pedometer-swift.md

 Another class that should catch our attention is `CMPedometerData`.
 This class represents a data that will be sent with every update in above functions.
 It contains a lot of useful information like:

 * `numberOfSteps: NSNumber?`
-* `distance : NSNumber?`
+* `distance: NSNumber?`
-* `currentPace : NSNumber?`
+* `currentPace: NSNumber?`
 * `floorsAscended: NSNumber?`
 * `floorsDescended: NSNumber?`

 ### CMMotionActivityManager

-If we want to start counting steps it also be good to know about what kind of activity our user do at the moment.
+If we want to start counting steps it also is good to know about what kind of activity our user do at the moment.
 Here with help comes the `CMMotionActivityManager` class.
-Using instance of this class we're able to get updates about user activity type.
+Using an instance of this class we are able to get updates about user activity type.
 In order to do this we should call:

 ```swift
 open func startActivityUpdates(to queue: OperationQueue, withHandler handler: @escaping CoreMotion.CMMotionActivityHandler)
 ```

-and it the result of that we'll be getting an updates with `CMMotionActivity` which represents a data for signle motion event update.
+and it the result of that we'll be getting updates with `CMMotionActivity` which represents a data for single motion event update.
 This data is a pack of bool values:

 * `stationary: Bool`
 * `walking: Bool`